forcedotcom/java-sdk/jpa/doc/jpa-queries.md

     ).setHint(QueryHints.MEMBER_OF_FIELD, "gender").getResultList();

 ##### Multi-Select Picklists
-This query returns Entity records that have a a picklist value of 'ONE'  in the **multiPickValue** field.
+This query returns Entity records that have a picklist value of 'ONE'  in the **multiPickValue** field.

     em.createQuery(
         "SELECT o FROM Entity o
         WHERE 'ONE' MEMBER OF o.multiPickValue"
     ).getResultList();

-Use a semi-colon to check for multiple values in a picklist (boolean AND).
+Use a semicolon to check for multiple values in a picklist (boolean AND).
 Use a comma to check for one of multiple values (boolean OR).
 For example, this query returns Entity records that have a multiPickValue field including both ('AAA' and 'BBB') values or a 'CCC' value - ('AAA' && 'BBB') || 'CCC'.

     SELECT o FROM Entity o
     WHERE 'AAA;BBB,CCC' MEMBER OF o.multiPickValue